zcstarr/modelcontextprotocol/docs/specification/draft/basic/transports.md

    - The client **MUST** include an `Accept` header, listing `text/event-stream` as a supported content type.
-   - The server **MUST** either return `Content-Type: text/event-stream` in response to this HTTP GET, or else HTTP status code 204 No Content with no body.
-The client **MUST** support both these cases.
+   - The server **MUST** either return `Content-Type: text/event-stream` in response to this HTTP GET, or else error out with HTTP 406 Not Acceptable, indicating that the server does not offer an SSE stream at this endpoint.
    - If the server initiates an SSE stream:
      - The server **MAY** close the SSE stream at any time.
      - The client **MAY** close the SSE stream at any time.